dustinpfister/blog_posts/_posts/threejs-examples-house.md

 ## 3 - Conclusion

 So this is not much to look at for now, but as I make more models like this I think I will eventually start something where I am working with a bunch of models like this to produce an over all larger project.
+In fact sense I first wrote this post I have got around to writing another post on another examples that is a more advanced version of this example that is just that.
+I have come to just simply calling it [the backyard scene example](/2021/05/07/threejs-examples-backyard/) for now and it includes this house model along with many others that I have made thus far.

-I am not interested in making games with three.js at this time, I think a project like that would end up eating up to much time, however simple crude animations might work it I am willing to put in enough time.
+I am not interested in making games with three.js at this time, I think a project like that would end up eating up to much time, however simple crude animations might work if I am willing to put in enough time and energy to do so.